-At the virtual annual meeting, stockholders will act upon the matters outlined in the accompanying notice of meeting, including:
+At the annual meeting, stockholders will act upon the matters outlined in the accompanying notice of meeting, including:

-- the election of eight directors; - the approval of an amendment to our 2015 Plan to increase the number of shares available for issuance under the 2015 Plan; - the ratification of Deloitte & Touche LLP as our independent registered public accounting firm for 2021; and - an advisory vote to approve the compensation of our named executive officers.
+- the election of seven directors; - approval of the Full House Resorts, Inc. 2025 Equity Incentive Plan (the "2025 Equity Incentive Plan"); - the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2025; - an advisory vote to approve the compensation of our named executive officers; and - an advisory vote to approve the frequency of future advisory votes on the compensation of our named executive officers;

-The stockholders will also transact any other business that properly comes before the virtual meeting.
+The stockholders will also transact any other business that properly comes before the meeting.